-︎︎︎Brand building, print and web design, signage and illustration.︎︎︎Feel free to contact me with any projects you have in mind.︎︎︎Scroll down for selected work.
+︎︎︎Brand building, print, motion, web design, signage and illustration.︎︎︎Feel free to contact me with any projects you have in mind.︎︎︎Scroll down for selected work.

 ︎Client – Audio Obscura

-︎Role – Art direction / graphic design / illustration
+︎Role – Art direction / graphic design / photography

 Album artwork for the final CD release of a trilogy for electronic musician Neil Stringfellow Audio Obscura, this release retains the clean and punchy identity of the previous releases.

 For the imagery I paired a suitably apocalyptic photograph by Alfred Kenneally on Unsplash for the front cover.
 The shot under the CD was taken by Neil himself of an abandoned bus near his home, the graffiti announcing “the last stop” is chillingly befitting the concept and title of the release.